Conflux-Chain/conflux-documentation/docs/learn/conflux-basics/transactions/transaction-stage.md

 After the transaction is successfully sent, but the transaction does not show as successfully executed on Conflux Scan, then the transaction is probably pending in the transaction pool.
 There are three possible cases:

 1. The transaction does not use a continuous nonce: the nonce of the transaction needs to be set correctly
-2. The balance of the sending account is insufficient: transfer to the sending account to get enough balance for the transaction
-3. The network is congested: If the network is congested, miners will pack the transactions roughly in order of gasPrice from highest to lowest.
+2. The network is congested: If the network is congested, miners will pack the transactions roughly in order of gasPrice from highest to lowest.
 You can speed up transaction execution by increasing the gasPrice of the transaction

 You can use the cfx_getAccountPendingTransactions method to get the user's current Pending transactions and the reason for them.